whyhankee/dbwrkr-rethinkdb/README.md

 # DBWrkr MongoDB storage engine

-This is the MongoDB storage engine for DBWrkr
+This is the RethinkDB storage engine for DBWrkr

 ### Links